-You can use Shopify Payments for things like accepting payments, tracking amounts, and raising disputes.
+You can use Shopify payouts to accept payments, track amounts, and raise disputes.
 Import your fees, payments, and refunds from Shopify into NetSuite to track your net margins.
 Raise disputes with Shopify for unprocessed amounts and reconcile transactions made against orders and refunds in NetSuite.

 If you're manually reconciling your transactions by creating deposit records in NetSuite and then moving funds around, this add-on automates that process for you.
 It's designed to track and accurately reflect the payments in your bank account.